lue-bird/elm-syntax-to-moonbit/README.md

 - the language is bloated
 - the language is very young and tooling like the build CLI are fragile
 - the language's promotion has made overly big claims and has the classic AI bullshit
+- the ecosystem is tiny so you will likely need to write your own FFI wrappers and similar

 ### how do I use the transpiled output?